JacoboLansac/audits/solo/next-gen.md

 ## High

-### [H-2] An auction can become unclaimable if the token is transfered to another address during the auction
+### [H-2] An auction can become unclaimable if the token is transfered to another address during the auction, locking all the ether from all bids in the contract

 #### Description